-Clover Island is a mixed-use commercial and recreational destination located in Historic Downtown Kennewick.
-The Port of Kennewick and its local, state and federal partners have teamed to add public amenities, improve the shoreline and create physical and visual access from the island to the Columbia River.
-The island now features an entry gateway, recreational pathway, lighthouse, public plaza and a collection of public art.
-More shoreline projects and island enhancements are planned in the coming years.
+Clover Island is a mixed-use commercial and recreational destination located in Kennewick’s Historic Waterfront District.
+Port of Kennewick and its city, county, state and federal partners have teamed to add public amenities, improve the shoreline and create physical and visual access from the island to the Columbia River.
+The island features an entry gateway, recreational pathway, lighthouse, free public boat launch, marina and restrooms, public plaza, three restaurants (Cedars at Pier One, Ice Harbor Brewing at the Marina, The Crow’s Nest), a hotel (Clover Island Inn), and a diverse collection of public art.

 Today, Clover Island spans 16 acres.
-The island originally encompassed 162 acres, and the scenic pond behind the adjacent levee was the former Columbia River waterfront before the McNary Dam and levee system was built, which covered most of the island, impounded the original shoreline and formed that nature pond.
+The island originally encompassed 162 acres.
+The scenic pond behind the adjacent levee was the former Columbia River waterfront before the McNary Dam and levee system was built, which covered most of the island, impounded the original shoreline and formed that nature pond.

 Land for commercial mixed-use activities, including residential opportunities, will become available on the island for private-sector development following the completion of shoreline restoration work.
 Parcels will overlook either the Columbia River or Marina harbor.

 Once available, sites will be listed in the Lease & Sale Opportunities section of this website.